phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 The heat flux maps, the thermal map and the pixel volumes plot are all based on the same pixel grid.
 The thermal conductivity calculation is heavily dependant on these plots.

-Concerinng the heat flux maps it is important to consider that the `Heat flux map.pdf` file displays the absolute magnintude of heat flux.
+Concerning the heat flux maps it is important to consider that the `Heat flux map.pdf` file displays the absolute magnitude of heat flux.
 So if a phonon travels through a place twice in opposite directions the heat flux will be added.
 In the `Heat flux map x.pdf` and `Heat flux map y.pdf` the directional heat flux is calculated which means that if a phonon travels through a place twice in opposite directions the heat flux will cancel out.

 ```python
 NUMBER_OF_PIXELS_X               = 25